metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_backup_v1_manifest.md

 ### Required

 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))
-- `spec` (Attributes) Specification of the desired behavior of the backup.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) Specification of the desired behavior of the backup.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec))

 ### Read-Only